dev-cafe/branching-model/index.md

 ## Release preparation

-The release process consists of the following steps: feature freeze, work towards a release candidate, and tagging a release.
+The release process consists of the following steps: feature freeze, converging a release candidate, and tagging a release.

 ### Feature freeze and branch creation